-A Wiltshire Police admin whizz with Down’s syndrome has bagged a national award nod for inspiring disabled workers across the UK.
+A Wiltshire Police admin whizz with Down’s syndrome has smashed it, landing a national award nod for inspiring disabled workers across the UK.

-Luke Newton’s Rise from Volunteer to Valued Staff
+Luke Newton’s Incredible Journey from Volunteer to Valued Staff

-Luke Newton has been smashing it at Wiltshire Police for a decade.
-Starting as a volunteer through the Down’s Syndrome Association’s WorkFit scheme, he landed a paid gig as an administrator in the Crime and Communications Centre.
-His role is key, backing up frontline staff in the Operations Control Room while working just two shifts a week.
+Luke Newton has been on fire at Wiltshire Police for ten years.
+He kicked off as a volunteer via the Down’s Syndrome Association’s WorkFit scheme before bagging a paid role as an administrator in the Crime and Communications Centre.
+Though he works just two shifts a week, Luke’s role is crucial, supporting frontline officers in the Operations Control Room.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.